shamsmikdad/flask-doc/README.md

 	def index():
             return render_tamplate("index.html")

-open the folder with vs-code, then create a template folder, add new file and name it as "index.html" and wirte inside of it our code.
+open the folder with vs-code, then create a template folder, add new file in template and name it as "index.html" and wirte inside of it our code.

 wirte a test code in the file such like: